-We hiked the trail in early December so it was cold but never the less still heavily trafficked.
+We hiked the Wallace Falls trail in early December so it was cold but never the less still heavily trafficked.
 Due to it's low elevation, the falls are usually accessible year round as it does not receive as much snow as some other popular hiking trails in Washington.

 The first portion of the trail is fairly flat and easy.
 About a half mile from the trail head you will reach a fork in the road where you continue to the right eventually coming to the bank of Wallace River.
 Along the trail you will be greeted by a Wordsworth quote etched into a wooden signpost that will remind you why spending time in nature is so important.

 The trail then breaks from the river and encounters the first steep climb to the Lower Falls two miles from the trail head.
 Here you will find a covered picnic area if you wish to stop for lunch.

 The Middle Falls overlook provides the trail’s most impressive scenery with a panoramic view of the Skykomish River valley and the distant Olympic Mountains on the horizon.
 Due to the weather, our view of the distant mountains was not so clear.